axetroy/forward-cli/README_en-US.md

-  --version                           show version information --address="<int>"                   specify the address that the proxy server listens on. defaults: 0.0.0.0 --port="<int>"                      specify the port that the proxy server listens on. defaults: 80 --compress                          whether keep compress from target response, set to true may slowdown response . defaults: false
+  --version                           show version information --address="<int>"                   specify the address that the proxy server listens on. defaults: 0.0.0.0 --port="<int>"                      specify the port that the proxy server listens on. defaults: 80 --compress                          whether keep compress from target response, set to true may slowdown response. defaults: false
   --proxy-external                    whether to proxy external host. defaults: false --proxy-external-ignore=<host>      specify the external host without using a proxy. defaults: "" --req-header="key=value"            specify the request header attached to the request. defaults: ""